 While living and working in China for more than four years, I had my fair share of cultural disconnects.
 Like when a man invited me out for dinner with all his friends a number times and I learned—weeks and one very awkward situation later—that we were, in fact, dating.
 Or when my host family invited me over for dinners and I brought them gifts, they got very close to offended because they felt that true friends and family wouldn’t be so formal as to bring gifts.

 Navigating the waters of cross-cultural communication are choppy, confusing and either really funny or really offensive.
 But when you’re doing so in the context of a business, you really want to avoid being the unknowing offender.

 So if you have any clients, contacts or contractors outside of your home market, how do you maintain a positive relationship with them?
-It’s not a one-size fits all answer, but here are some of the things to think about to get you started.
+It’s not a one-size-fits-all answer, but here are some considerations to get you started.

 The most important thing to note is that cross-cultural communication is far more than knowing what the local holidays are and adjusting your spelling for location (though those things are important).
 What it really comes down to is being willing to listen and learn.
 People are generally forgiving and tolerant, but if they think you’re not even trying to learn about them and their context, they’ll be understandably less so.

 So approach all international communications from a place of understanding and respect.
 Diplomacy is an art, and you have to be willing to put yourself out there and learn from your mistakes.